zhoupengbo/MyNotesMD/ClickHouse/建表/MergeTree.md

 ORDER BY (FlightDate, Year);

 -- 分布式创建
-CREATE TABLE test.test_local ON cluster cluster02_no_replicas
+CREATE TABLE IF NOT EXISTS test.test_local ON cluster cluster02_no_replicas (
-(
     `FlightDate` Date,
     `Year` UInt16